-For example, if someone had two different robbery convictions but both robberies occurred at the same location and around the same time, those offenses arose from a single scheme of misconduct.
+For example, if someone had two different robbery convictions but both occurred at the same location and around the same time, those offenses arose from a single scheme of misconduct.
 If a person had two robbery convictions and the incidents occurred on two different dates and at two different locations, then the offenses did not arise from a single scheme of misconduct and the person is likely deportable for multiple crimes involving moral turpitude.

 Unlike with a single crime of moral turpitude, once you commit two crimes of moral turpitude not arising from the same scheme of criminal misconduct, you can be deported no matter how much time has passed since your last entry ("admission") to the United States.
-There is no five year "look-back" period.
+There is no five-year "look-back" period.

 Ultimately, your success in obtaining a 212(h) waiver will depend on the level of violence involved in any crimes committed, proof of rehabilitation, and other factors showing that you deserve a second chance.
-For more information on criminal waivers for green card applicants, see "When Is a Waiver of Inadmissibility Available to a Green Card Applicant?"
+For more information on criminal waivers for green card applicants, see When Is a Waiver of Inadmissibility Available to a Green Card Applicant?

 The full list of crimes that are considered aggravated felonies under immigration law (which is different from criminal law) is extensive and may be found in the Immigration and Nationality Act at I.N.A. § 101(a)(43).
 It includes such crimes as murder; rape; drug or firearms trafficking; sexual abuse of a minor; child pornography; money laundering, fraud or tax evasion involving more than $10,000; theft or violent crime with a sentence order of at least one year (it is irrelevant if it was suspended or if you only had to serve part of it); espionage, sabotage, or treason; perjury with a sentence of at least one year; and more.

-If you were convicted of an aggravated felony at any time, there will be very little that you can do to avoid deportation, unless you can prove it is more likely than not that you would be tortured in your native country upon return.
+If you were convicted of an aggravated felony at any time, there will be little you can do to avoid deportation, unless you can prove it is more likely than not that you would be tortured in your native country upon return.
 A waiver to return to the U.S. will not be available for any purpose.
 You should obtain competent counsel who can help you avoid an aggravated felony conviction that will permanently render you inadmissible to the United States.

-The full list of crimes and other grounds of deportability is in Section 237 of the I.N.A.
-It lists things like drug crimes, illegal firearms possession or sales, espionage, domestic violence, stalking, child abuse or neglect, human trafficking, terrorist activity, and more.
 In some cases, the crimes on this list might also be considered crimes of moral turpitude or aggravated felonies.
 By listing them separately, however, the law ensures that immigrants cannot attempt to defend against deportation by arguing about whether or not the conviction should count as a crime of moral turpitude or aggravated felony.
-For a more detailed list, see "Grounds of Deportability: When Legal U.S. Residents Can Be Removed."
+For a more detailed list, see Grounds of Deportability: When Legal U.S. Residents Can Be Removed.